learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 In this lesson, we're going to walk through one free option for hosting HTML and JavaScript based websites.
-As it happens, we'll be using a service we're already familiar with &mdash; GitHub!
+As it happens, we'll be using a service we're already familiar with — GitHub!

 ## Hosting on GitHub

-Any repository on GitHub can be published as a website &mdash; even if the repo doesn't contain any HTML files.
+Any repository on GitHub can be published as a website — even if the repo doesn't contain any HTML files.
 By default, GitHub will take a repository's `README.md` file and convert it to an HTML page.
 This lesson's repo, for instance, [is also published as a GitHub Page](https://learn-co-curriculum.github.io/phase-0-hosting-on-github-pages/).